minagawah/widgets-react-vs-solidjs/README.md

 You may also notice it takes time for initial startup, but that's what happens when using JS frameworks.
 After finished with these samples,
-I thought about writing them without any JS frameworks.
+I thought of writing them without any JS frameworks.
 It could become much faster.
 Give me your thoughts on this.

-You may also notice the page appears to be shakey;
+You may also notice the page is a bit shakey;
 for widgets appear after about 1 second.
-This is due to the widgets replacing DOMs when ready, giving height to each element.
+This is due to the widgets replacing DOM elements, giving height for each element.
-It could improved if I combined some widgets into 1 widget (then it would be no different from ordinary SPA though).
+I could have improved if I combined several widgets into 1 (then, it would be no different from ordinary SPA...).
 Or, I could apply some transition animations.

 ## 2. Settings

 As I mentioned, it is more about using Emotion CSS and Tailwind CSS.
-Enjoy the content, or hope it helps someone with similar issues.
+Enjoy the content, or hope it helps someone out there!

 - [Client (Widgets in SolidJS)](client/widget.solid/)
 - [Client (Widgets in React)](client/widget.react/)